tylertroy/autobox/README.md

 # Autobox
-An automated data labeling script for the preparation of machine learning data.
+An automated data labeling command-line script for the preparation of machine learning data.

 ## Description

 Autobox was designed to automate the arduous task of defining bounding boxes around objects of interest in an image.
 It was made for preparing training data for use with training convolutional neural networks in particular the [YOLO](https://pjreddie.com/darknet/yolo/) model.

 This python script creates a convenient script-based front end wrapping APIs from the [Cloudinary](http://cloudinary.com/) image hosting service and the [ScaleAPI](https://www.scaleapi.com/) human task service.

+After setting up these accounts you simply point the script to your directory of images to be annotated.

 ## Requirements